 Peoples is a member of the Russell 3000 index of U.S. publicly-traded companies.
-Peoples offers services through Peoples Bank (which includes the divisions of Peoples Investment Services, Peoples Premium Finance and North Star Leasing) and Peoples Insurance Agency, LLC.
+Peoples offers services through Peoples Bank (which includes the divisions of Peoples Investment Services, Peoples Premium Finance and North Star Leasing), Peoples Insurance Agency, LLC. and Vantage Financial, LLC.

 PEOPLES BANK has been headquartered in Marietta, Ohio since 1902.
-Peoples had \$7.1 billion in total assets as of December 31, 2021, and 135 locations, including 120 full-service bank branches in Ohio, West Virginia, Kentucky, Virginia, Washington D.C. and Maryland.
-Peoples' vision is to be the Best Community Bank in America and is one of only sixteen banks nationwide to be recognized by Forbes in 2021 as a Best-In-State Bank in more than one state.
+Peoples had \$7.2 billion in total assets as of December 31, 2022, and 130 locations, including 113 full-service bank branches in Ohio, West Virginia, Kentucky, Virginia, Washington D.C. and Maryland.
+Our vision is to be the Best Community Bank in America.
+We are proud to be recognized by Newsweek as one of America's Best Banks 2023.